UWFront-End-Cert/DEPRECATED-html300/lesson07/activity/README.md

 			Vue.use(BootstrapVue)
 			```
 		-	You now have access to scss and all of bootstrap/bootstrap-vue.
 Watch the screencast for more information on using bootstrap-vue components and bootstrap features in Vue, as well as turning the bootstrap nav into an app router
-	-	To run the project, `cd` into your project and run `npm run serve` or `yarn serve` to launch the server
+	-	To run the project, `cd` into your project and run `npm run dev` or `yarn dev` to launch the server

 -	To create your project using Vue CLI v3,
 	-	run `vue create my-title`